react nextjs accessibility patterns

 Dynamic Content & State Announcements in React & Next.js

 Modern frontend architectures require precise synchronization between UI state and assistive technology.
 When building scalable applications, developers must move beyond static markup and implement robust announcement patterns that align with established React & Next.js Accessibility Patterns.
 This guide bridges foundational ARIA concepts with framework-specific execution, demonstrating how to leverage React Hooks for Accessibility to manage live regions without triggering announcement spam.
-We will also cover how routing transitions in the Next.js App Router & A11y ecosystem require explicit focus and state synchronization.
-Finally, we explore how React Context for global accessibility preferences can centralize announcement throttling across complex component trees.
+We also cover how routing transitions in the Next.js App Router & A11y ecosystem require explicit focus and state synchronization, and how React Context for global accessibility preferences can centralize announcement throttling across complex component trees.

 Mapped WCAG Success Criteria: